Zeko369/rsc-components-talk/slides.md

 layout: center
 ---

-# Let's do this in react 🔥
+# Cool... can we do this in react?

+---
+layout: image
+image: /assets/can.jpg
+backgroundSize: 100%
+backgroundPosition: center
+class: object-contain
+---

 ---